iamprakkie/mysql-auto-benchmarking/README.md

     ```
     >**NOTE:** deploy-env script looks for .done files in env_files dir and when found, skips respective environment.

-1. You can start SSM session to DBT2 instance using below mentioned commands:
+1. Optionally, you can start SSM session to DBT2 instance using below mentioned commands:
     ```bash
     source env_file/<.env_vars file of required environment>
     sh ./connect-to-dbt2-instance.sh
     ```

-1. In similar, you can connect to MYSQL instance `./connect-to-mysql-instance.sh` script.
+    In similar, you can connect to MYSQL instance `./connect-to-mysql-instance.sh` script.

 1. Run autobenchmark using below mentioned command:
     ```bash